PedroGaletti/golang/README.md

 ## Golang

+**Warning**: I dedicated this repository to my Golang study, but if you want to contribute with some content, feel free.

 It's easy to understand and write the code (easy to write good code), and probably if you program perfectly, your application will be fast than others because you are using Golang, but with Golang you don't need to have to worry about doing everything perfectly because if you writing good code your application will be faster.

 It's **Cross-platform**, has **Memory freed automatically**, **Many built-in features**, **Strong typing**, **Fast compile times**, and many other benefits.